-1. Prepare for an Emergency.
+1. Prepare for an Emergency

-Odds are you may never need it but, having a list with your child’s health information and contact numbers to your doctor and emergency contacts is always good to have.
+Odds are you may never need it but, having a list with your child’s health information and contact numbers for your doctor and emergency contacts is always good to have.

-2. Consider Time Zones.
+2. Consider Time Zones

 Jet lag can make for fussy babies but, attempt to keep the same schedule so that they aren’t up when you are supposed to be sleeping.

-3. Pack a First Aid Kit.
+3. Pack a First Aid Kit

-First thing to make sure that you have packed is a first aid kit.
+The first thing to make sure that you have packed is a first aid kit.
 Put together a kit with all the essentials to help you deal with small and minor complications you may come across in your journeys.

 Our Recommended List: